Strider-CD/strider-remote-worker/Readme.md

 #### plugin specific

 Currently these are only sent up to the browser.
-They aren't propagated by the queen on the main strider server.
+They aren't propagated by the drone on the main strider server.
 Do we want this?

 ```
 - job:plugin     id, plugin, [whatever the plugin passes in]